ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/indexing-related-documents.java.markdown

 {CODE-TAB:java:JavaScript indexing_related_documents_2@Indexes\JavaScript.java /}
 {CODE-TABS/}

-Now we will be able to search for products using the `categoryName` as a parameter:
+Now we will be able to search for products using the `CategoryName` as a parameter:

 {CODE:java indexing_related_documents_7@Indexes\IndexingRelatedDocuments.java /}